kivanc57/autogen_framework/README.md

 # AUTOGEN MULTI-AGENT

 ## OVERVIEW 👁️
-AutoGen Multi-Agent Technology represents a cutting-edge approach to **AI-driven automation**, designed to enhance efficiency, scalability, and intelligence in various domains.
+AutoGen Multi-Agent represents a cutting-edge approach to **AI-driven automation**, designed to enhance efficiency, scalability, and intelligence in various domains.
 This repository showcases its capabilities through **data analysis, real-time visualization, and interactive simulations**.

 By leveraging **autonomous AI agents**, AutoGen streamlines complex workflows, reducing manual intervention and enabling **automated decision-making**.
 Whether applied to **financial analytics, real-time simulations, or AI-enhanced gaming**, this technology adapts dynamically to different environments and user requirements.